-Last week was pretty crazy with the holidays, visiting family, and general chaos, so I didn’t cook as many real “recipes” as usual.
-Instead, I scrounged around in the fridge putting leftover ingredients together in new ways to create new “one off” meals.
-I had some cooked rice in the fridge (cooked with the intention of using in a recipe that I never got around to making), plus a little pineapple, and a few green onions that were half way to wilted.
+More often than not, I scrounge around in the fridge putting leftover ingredients together in a bowl to make random meals.
+I’ve discovered some of my favorite flavor combinations that way!
+This week I had some leftover cooked rice in the fridge, a little pineapple, and a few green onions that were half way to wilted.
 So, I threw a sweet and spicy spin on my favorite Spinach Rice Breakfast Bowls and came up with these nommy Pineapple Sriracha Breakfast Bowls.
 It’s kind of like fried rice, without going through the process of stir frying, and making just one bowl at a time.
 That works for me!

 I’m going to skip the price estimates on this one because I feel like I would need to do way too much estimating.
 It’s hard to say how much a few drops of sesame oil would cost and I have no idea how much that one small handful of chopped pineapple was compared to the whole fruit that I had purchased.
 I think it’s safe to say that a meal that relies on one cup of cooked rice, an egg, and a few splashes of soy sauce and sriracha is going to be pretty darn cheap (even with my eggs running $0.27 each lately).

 - 1 cup cooked rice (preferably jasmine rice)

 - 1 green onion, sliced